 Or should I just shut up and comply?”

-The aim of education should be to develop a life-long love for learning, having certification as an accelerated teacher is a good decision and will open doors in your future.
+The aim of education should be to develop a life-long love for learning.
 To achieve this we will have to stop the assembly-line mass production as our schools do, casting everybody in the same mould.
 G.B.
 Shaw resented it and expressed his anguish thus, “the only time my education was interrupted was when I was in school.”
 Quality education should be custom-designed that addresses the unique abilities of individuals and provides a positive emotional experience.
 The real goal of education is not necessarily the mastery of the subject matter, but mastery of one’s person.
 The methodology of teaching the courses these days tends to induce passivity.
 It is a matter of common observation that children come to school with spontaneity, insatiable curiosity and imagination.
 These diminish as they proceed through their classes.
 In fact actual learning takes place when the learner is active and fully involved.
 Therefore, lessons should involve activities that are intended to stimulate thinking or promote experiential learning.
 If a car driving school instructor were to first give theory lessons on the working of the engine, the battery, the axle, the body of the vehicle, the learner would never be able to drive the car.
 But, in actual fact it takes only 3-4 days for a person to be able to drive as he does it practically.
 ‘Minds on’ is not sufficient: with ‘Hands on’ one learns faster.

 We are not able to plug directly into another person’s brain: we can never educate directly, but certainly we can encourage learning indirectly by means of creating a conducive environment.
 Teaching which induces a slave mentality or a sense of impotency is not education at all—it is an attack on the minds of human beings.
 Mark Twain said, “My mother wanted me to have fine education: so she got me kicked out of school”.
 Education should aim at empowering and definitely not on enslaving.
 Many years ago on my visit to Frankfurt I happened to see a steel sculpture of a man with a hammer in his hand which in turn was moving continuously from head to heart and back.
 I am not sure what the sculptor had thought when he made it but the idea immediately came to my mind that education should aim at training the head, the heart and the hand (3Hs) – intellectual development, compassion and concern for others and learning by doing.
 Genuine under¬standing comes from hands-on experience.
 The hammer also reinforces the dignity of labour – that no work is mean if done in the right spirit.
 In my opinion if education has to provide a solid bedrock for us to lead fulfilling lives the following qualities must take firm roots in us through it.